• Art magazine

 The power of urban art as a form of protest

-Urban art, which street art or graffiti in particular, has developed into a lively and dynamic medium to express messages that deviate from the mainstream and to work for changes.
-Their ability to reach a wide audience and creatively disturb the public space makes it an effective protest instrument in the modern social architecture.
+Urban art, which particularly includes street art or graffiti, has developed into a vibrant and dynamic medium to express messages that deviate from the mainstream and to advocate for change.
+Its ability to reach a wide audience and creatively disrupt public space makes it an effective tool for protest in modern societal architecture.

 In the course of recent history, we have seen numerous examples of how urban art was used to initiate social changes.
 From the iconic Guerilla artwork from Banksy to the powerful murals from Keith Haring, urban artists have opposed systems established and suggested discussions about pressing problems.